Skip to main content

 Let's use the AWS Marketplace to sign up for a trial so you can connect AWS to anywhere immediately.

-Once you've logged into your console, use the search bar to get to the Equinix Fabric Cloud Router with AWS Direct Connect offering on AWS Marketplace.
+Once you've logged into your AWS console, use the search bar to get to the Equinix Fabric Cloud Router with AWS Direct Connect offering on AWS Marketplace.

 The AWS Cloud Console with the search bar containing the search term "fabric cloud router" and the result in question highlighted